mcpcpc/mcpcpc.github.io/index.md

 mcpcpc's buffer
 ===============

-My name is Michael Czigler and sometimes I write programs in the C programming language.
-This site is intended to be a "buffer", a temporary medium for sharing my thoughts and ideas, with the hope that someone may one day finds these musings helpful.
+My name is Michael Czigler and sometimes I program in C. This site is intended to be a "buffer", a temporary medium for sharing my thoughts and ideas, with the hope that someone may one day finds these musings helpful.

 Projects
 --------